mmiletto/2D-Heat-Equation/README.md

 ## Boundary Conditions

-Use homogeneous Dirichlet conditions (0 temperature on the edges).
+Use homogeneous Dirichlet conditions: fixed temperature on the domain boundary.